Honzikoi/gym-challenge/README.md

-# Challenge 2 Flutter & Go
+# Challenge 2 Flutter & Go by Zak, Sassan and Vu Quang Anh

 ## Work in Progress